pop up description layer

 CW4 George P. Perry [P]

-SGT Thomas E. Barber [C]
+SGT Thomas E. Barber [CE]

-SPC Robert D. McDonald [C]
+SPC Robert D. McDonald [CE]

 MAJ Robert L. Olsen